jeremyhaut/testGit/README.md

 # testGit
-Our first git project - A testing ground in the framework of my Julia course
+Our first git project with Visual Studio Code - A testing ground in the framework of my Julia course